fcrozatier/f-stack/packages/functorial/README.md

 # Functorial

-The reactivity primitive.
+_The reactivity primitive_

 ## Introduction

-_The problem: we want a way to interact with web APIs in a faithful, reactive and declarative manner._

-Functorial reactivity achieves this by letting you not only map the data, but also the behaviors.
+Functorial reactivity is an idiomatic way to interact with web APIs in a faithful, reactive and declarative manner.
+It's different from Signals as you not only map the data, but also the behaviors, in a structured way.

-For example, `delete` an object property to remove a listener, call `unshift()` on a list to prepend data in the DOM.
+For example, `delete` an object property to remove a listener or call `unshift()` on a list to prepend data in a DOM container.

-We always mutate the DOM for performance, so the idea is to use mutable structures and reflect their changes (transport their operations) to update the DOM.

 As a consequence, this approach yields

-- The highest level of granularity
+- The highest level of granularity: faithfulness
 - A cristal-clear [mental model](#mental-model)
-- A principled approach to manipulating web APIs declaratively
+- A principled approach to interacting with web APIs declaratively
+- A more natural reactivity primitive

 ## Mental Model

+### Mutation-first

+The DOM is a mutable structure, and for performance we update the DOM by mutating it.
+Functorial reactivity reflects this in our templates with its focus on mutable structures.
+State is held inside mutable structures (_eg._ `Object`, `Array`) and their changes and operations are transported to corresponding DOM updates.

+For example add a key-value pair to an object to add an attribute to a DOM `Element`, delete it to remove the attribue.

+### Mapping Templates to DOM...

+Templates are where we declare the relation between a piece of state and the DOM.

-Functorial reactivity creates a faithful communication between your templates and the DOM.
+With Functorial reactivity this relation is a faithful communication between our templates and the DOM:

-Faithful means that we both:

-- know the full story of what happens on the Template side
-- can reach whole APIs dynamically on the DOM side
+1. We create a piece of state and map it to the DOM (up arrow)
+2. We mutate the state or perform an operation on it (left arrow)
+3. Our state listener is triggered with an event letting us know what happened, so we can perform the right DOM update dynamically without diffing (right arrow)
+4. The DOM is in the same state as if we had directly applied this updated
+   state: the whole diagram commutes (down arrow)

 ![Mental Model](<assets/mental_model.png>)

-In practice, the `listen` callback gives us all the fine-grained details we need about the data update to perform the corresponding surgical DOM updates.
+### ... faithfully

+The relation between our templates and the DOM being faithful means that we
+both:

+- **know the full story of what happens on the Template side**
+- **can reach whole APIs dynamically on the DOM side**

+Since it's `Proxy`-based, the granularity on the left side is only constrained by the resolution provided by the `Proxy` traps: we can know wether a key was created, updated, deleted, or whether a method was called and with which arguments.
+This tells us the full story as an event, which can be accessed as the callback parameter of the `listen` function.

+> [!NOTE]
+> In particular this granularity means we don't need diffing: the `Proxy`
+> already knows what happens, so it would be a pure waste to discard this
+> information to then reconstruct it afterwards with diffing.
+Instead this data
+> is provided as a `ReactiveEvent` in the `listen` callback parameter.

+### Expressive, Structured approach

+Functorial reactivity focuses on mutable **structures**: the `listen` function takes a structure to listen to as its first parameter.

+This, combined with the granularity of the `ReactiveEvent` which tells us how the structure changes, let us create expressive mappings of semantics.

+For example, since all common web APIs all revolve around create and delete operations,

+- `setAttribute` and `removeAttribute`
+- `addEventListener` and `removeEventListener`
+- `.classList.add` and `.classList.remove`
+- `.style.setProperty` and `.style.removeProperty`

+the `delete` operation on a state object can be mapped to the expected corresponding operation in the DOM.

 ### Videos

-Here are a few videos explaining the concept and mental model behind functorial reactivity, as well as a few examples:
+Here are a few videos explaining the functorial reactivity mental model, with a few examples:

 - [Concept and granularity demo](https://bsky.app/profile/fred-crozatier.dev/post/3lyktxp75x22a)
 - [Mental model and difference with Signals](https://bsky.app/profile/fred-crozatier.dev/post/3m3ctprjykc25)